USCbiostats/PM566/website/content/assignment/02-lab.md

 - Git workflow clone/commit/push
 - Using pull requests (PR)

-The last bit of the lab will deal with GitHub Classrooms.
-While this is not a fundamental tool for academia/industry, we will be using this tool throughout the course, meaning that your grade will depend on it :).

 # Updating a single repo

 One of the most common tasks that people use git for is for collaborating.
 While